 - Solid fuel heating appliances cannot share a common flue with chimney flues used by another solid fuel, fossil fuel, or gas fire appliance.

 - A qualified mason should inspect the chimney and flue before the stove is used and annually.
 Cracks in the flue or mortar joints can allow flames and heated gases to get into living spaces.

-- Read a brochure in English or Spanish about chimney and woodstove safety for additional tips.
+- Read a brochure about chimney and woodstove safety in English or Spanish.

 - Most chimney fires occur because of a build-up of creosote, a tarry byproduct of burning wood.
 Have your chimney flue cleaned before each heating season.
 Burn only dry, well seasoned, hardwood to reduce creosote accumulation.

 - Don't use flammable liquids to start a fire.